 Patent Owner argues that Petitioner fails to explain how or why a person of ordinary skill would have been able to add Sparks's control features to Bouevitch.
-Id.
-Patent Owner does not address the disclosure of the '368 patent, which states that a "skilled artisan will know how to implement a suitable spectral monitor," or the reasoning provided by Petitioner.
+PO Resp.
+54-55.
+As noted above, the obviousness test has no bodily incorporation requirement, and is instead focused on "what the combined teachings of the references would have suggested to those of ordinary skill in the art."
+See Keller, 642 F.2d at 425.
+Patent Owner does not address the disclosure of the '678 patent, which states that a "skilled artisan will know how to implement a suitable spectral monitor," or the reasoning provided by Petitioner.
 We have considered Patent Owner's arguments and find them to be insufficiently supported and conclusory.
-On the other hand, we conclude that Petitioner's reasoning is sound and supported adequately by the record.
-Petitioner has established by a preponderance of the evidence that claims 3 and 4 would have been obvious over Bouevitch, Sparks, and Lin.
+On the other hand, we conclude that Petitioner's reasoning (Pet.
+35-43) is sound and supported adequately by the record.
+Petitioner has established by a preponderance of the evidence that claims 2-4 would have been obvious over Bouevitch, Sparks, and Lin.